-The project in question consists in construction of a photovoltaic farm with a capacity of up to 5 MW.
+The project in question consists in the construction of 4 photovoltaic farms with a capacity of up to 5 MW each.
 The capacity of a photovoltaic farm shall be interpreted as the maximum power generated by the electricity generating source to the distribution network or to the internal network.
 The project will be located on plot No. 64/27, situated in Strzałkowo, Stupsk municipality.
-The photovoltaic power plant will produce electricity and feed it into the power network.
+The photovoltaic power plants will produce electricity and feed it into the power network.
 The project is currently at the planning stage, so the Investor has not yet chosen the final technology to be used.
 For the purpose of the analysis, the optimum assumptions were adopted for this type of project, however, the final technology will be selected at the design stage.
 Currently, the Investor has not yet been issued the conditions for connection to the power operator network, so the connection point of the farm has not yet been determined.
 The project area will be fenced with an openwork fence up to 2.20 m high.
-The photovoltaic system will use up to 15,000 photovoltaic panels of up to 700 Wp each, installed on steel installation structures inclined at an angle of up to 30 degrees, driven into the ground.
+For each power plant, the photovoltaic system will use up to 15,000 photovoltaic panels of up to 700 Wp each, installed on steel installation structures inclined at an angle of up to 30 degrees, driven into the ground.
 The individual panels will be connected to each other by solar cables forming sections.
 Each section will be connected to inverters using solar cables running in the installation structure.
 The height of the structure will not exceed 5.00 m.
-Within the project area, it is planned to build up to 5 transformer stations with the following max. dimensions: 7.00 m long, 5.00 m wide and 3.00 m high.
-The area of one transformer station will not exceed 35.00 m^2 .
+Within each power plant, it is planned to install up to 5 transformer stations with the max. dimensions of 7.00 m in length, 5.00 m in width and 3.00 m in height.
+The area of one transformer station will not exceed 35.00 m2.
 The transformer stations will be equipped with transformers and power equipment.
 The surface around the transformer station (the so-called band) will be paved.

 Access to the planned project will be provided along existing public roads.
-An internal road and a maneuvering area will be built in the farm area.
-The location of the planned photovoltaic power plant will not cause any change in the use of adjacent land, nor will it adversely affect the water circulation system.
+Internal roads and maneuvering areas will be built in the farm area.
+The location of the planned photovoltaic power plants will not cause any change in the use of adjacent land, nor will it adversely affect the water circulation system.